salsohrab20/AdrianCantrill-DVA-C02/XV. Serverless and Application Services/XIX. Simple Queue Service.md

    - Transcodes video into multiple sizes.
    - Stores results in another S3 bucket.
    - Deletes message from SQS.

+- The auto-scaling running the worker pool is constantly looking at the length of the queue .When the message appears on the queue , the autoscaling group on the worker pool scales out, add another instances and those instance poll the queue and retrieve the messages.
+  .
+Additionally the size of the worker pool will scale back in as the workload decreases.

 ### Benefits: